ai2cm/fv3core/CONTRIBUTING.rst

    FV3core model using Pythong wrapped fortran for code not ported to GT4py at the moment.
  - The namelist and grid are global variables defined in fv3core/_config.py
-   - The namelist is 'flattened' so that the grouping name of the option is not required to access the data (we may want to change this)
+   - The namelist is 'flattened' so that the grouping name of the option is not required to access the data (we may want to change this).
    - The grid variables are mostly 2d variables that have been replicated in the z dimension as gt4py storages for use in stencils
    - The grid object also contains domain and layout information relevant to the current rank being operated on.
  - Utility functions at fv3core/utils include:
       - gt4py_utils:
 	 - default gt4py and model settings